Kalanchoe Isn’t Just a Plant — It’s a Myth-Soaked Symbol of Life, Luck & Legacy

 Known as floriography, the practice began in the 17th century Ottoman Empire, but it really took off in 1800s Europe.
 In the language of flowers, each blossom had a specific meaning.
 The type, color, and even number of flowers one gave sent a symbolic message to the recipient.

 Kalanchoe was associated with persistence, endurance, affection, and eternal love.
-This refers to the plants’ long bloom time, which can be up to months.
+This is due to its long bloom time, which can be up to months.

-If you wanted to tell someone that your affection was long-lasting, a gift of Kalanchoe flowers allowed you to get your message across without speaking.
+If you wanted to tell someone that your affection is long-lasting, a gift of Kalanchoe flowers would be a great way to convey your message without speaking.

 In the language of flowers, color is imbued with significance.
 Depending on the type, kalanchoe flowers bloom in shades of pink, red, yellow, and coral.